 Villous atrophy and plasma cell infiltration of the jejunal mucosa are usually present and, sometimes, infiltration of the mesenteric lymph nodes.
 The peripheral lymph nodes, bone marrow, liver, and spleen usually are not involved.
 A respiratory tract form of the disease has been reported rarely.
-Osteolytic lesions do not occur.

-Serum protein electrophoresis is normal in half of cases; often, there is an increased α2 and β (beta) fraction or a decreased γ fraction.
+Serum protein electrophoresis is normal in half of cases; often, there are increased alpha-2 and beta fractions or a decreased gamma fraction.
 Diagnosis requires the detection of a monoclonal alpha chain on immunofixation electrophoresis.
 This chain is sometimes found in concentrated urine.
-If it cannot be found in serum or urine, biopsy is required.
+If this monoclonal alpha chain cannot be found in serum or urine, intestinal biopsy is required.
 The abnormal protein can sometimes be detected in intestinal secretions.
 The intestinal cellular infiltrate may be pleomorphic and not overtly malignant.
 Bence Jones proteinuria is absent.

 Common manifestations include lymphadenopathy and hepatosplenomegaly, fever, and recurring infections.
 Palatal edema occurs in about one quarter of patients.

 Diagnosis requires demonstration by immunofixation of free monoclonal heavy chain fragments of IgG in serum and urine.
-Of affected patients, half have monoclonal serum components > 1 g/dL (often broad and heterogeneous), and half have proteinuria > 1 g/24 h.
+Of affected patients, half have monoclonal serum components > 1 g/dL (> 10 g/L), which are often broad and heterogeneous, and half have proteinuria > 1 g/24 hours.
 Although heavy chain proteins may involve any IgG subclass, the G3 subclass is especially common.
 Bone marrow or lymph node biopsy, done if other tests are not diagnostic, reveals variable histopathology.

-The median survival with aggressive disease is about 1 yr.
+The median survival with aggressive disease is about 1 year.
 Death usually results from bacterial infection or progressive malignancy.
 Alkylating agents, vincristine, or corticosteroids, and radiation therapy may yield transient remissions.

 Serum protein electrophoresis usually is normal or shows hypogammaglobulinemia.
 Bence Jones proteinuria (type κ) is present in 10 to 15% of patients.
 CBC may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.

 Diagnosis usually requires bone marrow examination; vacuolated plasma cells are present in two thirds of patients and, when present, are virtually pathognomonic.

 Treatment depends on the patient’s condition but may consist of alkylating agents plus corticosteroids or may be similar to treatment of the lymphoproliferative disorder that it most closely resembles.